Xi Jinping to visit Hong Kong for 20th anniversary of handover

 Hong Kong (CNN)Chinese President Xi Jinping will visit Hong Kong for the 20th anniversary of the city's handover to Chinese sovereignty, according to Chinese state news agency Xinhua.

-It will be Xi's first visit to the territory as Chinese leader, and is expected to be marked by massive protests.
+Xi will visit Hong Kong between June 29 and July 1.
+It will be his first visit to the territory as Chinese leader, and is expected to be marked by massive protests.

 During his time in the city, Xi will inspect People's Liberation Army troops at their garrison, visit a Chinese-Hong Kong construction project, and swear in Carrie Lam as the next Hong Kong Chief Executive.